 Because even if you are not part of the problem, you have to be part of the solution.
 Kids today need you!

 They need you to PUSH them.
 And, they need you to expect great things from them.
 They need you to hold them.
 Walk next to them.
 Have confidence in them.
 Believe in them.
 Also, they need you to let them fail sometimes.

 In addition to all of this, for their own good...well...you have to make them do chores.

 Here is my TEDx Wilmington Talk

 Kids Who Do Chores Have Less Anxiety | Jodi Aman TEDx Wilmington

 Suck it Up!
 Calm Anxious Kids with Simple Chores

 After my invitation, the work began to craft a very short talk that could impact people and make them want to share it with others, to impact more.
-If you asked me to teach to a room for two hours, I can walk in and start without preparing.
-But to shrink it down to one idea in ten minutes is a considerable challenge.
+If you asked me to teach in a room for two hours, I can walk in and start without preparing.
+But to shrink it to one idea in ten minutes is a considerable challenge.
 I wasn’t scared of that challenge but knew I needed more introspection, writing, education, and guidance to accomplish it.

 Quite a Chore!

 I read several books on TEDx talks, consulted many videos - some TEDx, some on presentation style - hired a coach, consulted the TEDxWilmington team and got to work.